ilmafawaz/Exploring-Classifier-Behavior-on-a-Highly-Structured-Educational-Dataset/README.md

 Project Overview:
 This project explores how different classification algorithms behave on a highly structured student performance dataset.
 The goal is not model optimization, but understanding how dataset characteristics influence classifier performance.
+This project is implemented as a single, structured Jupyter Notebook to allow clear comparison of how different classification models behave when applied to a highly structured educational dataset.

 Models Used
 - Logistic Regression